Cyfrin/safe-hash-rs/README.md

 # Local Safe Tx Verifier

+> [!CAUTION]
+> It is under development and is not fully tested.
+Please do not use it in production environments.

 ## Usage

 There are typically 2 things we do in safe wallets.
 Signing messages and Executing transactions (when signer threshold is met).